Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Paul proclaimed that the Messiah DIDN'T send him to baptize.
 There you have it!
 Paul stated in Romans 10:1 that his heart's desire was for Israel to be saved, so Paul definitely would NOT have made such a statement in 1 Corinthians 1:17 if water baptism were necessary to be saved.

 A Church of Christ minister once said that Paul's disciples did the baptizing instead.
 That is mincing words!
 It is abundantly clear from the apostle's Paul's statement in 1 Corinthians 1:17 that the Messiah didn't send him to baptize, because water baptism is not necessary to receive the gift of eternal life.
-What if I bought you a gift, but said that you need to take a bath first to receive it?
+What if I bought you a gift, but said that you need to be washed first to receive it?
 Then it wouldn't be a gift!

 John 3:16: “For God so loved the world [of Israel], that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.”